Eyad-Ziad/EE202-team1-2022/README.md

 - Try to add more and delete less, especially if the code is not yours.

 - Explain every change or addition in the message box before you commit.

+Try to write someting below to see if your edit is sent:

+"This is an edit."